Battle of Sorel

-The Battle of Sorel occurred on June 19, 1610, with Samuel de Champlain supported by the Kingdom of France and his allies, the Huron, Algonquin people, and Montagnais that fought against the Mohawk people in New France at present-day Sorel-Tracy, Quebec.
+The Battle of Sorel occurred on June 19, 1610, with Samuel de Champlain supported by the Kingdom of France and his allies, the Wendat (Huron), Algonquin people, and Innu (Montagnais) that fought against the Mohawk people in New France at present-day Sorel-Tracy, Quebec.
 The forces of Champlain armed with the arquebus engaged and killed or captured nearly all of the Mohawks.
 The battle ended major hostilities with the Mohawks for twenty years.

-The Battle of Sorel was part of the Beaver Wars, which pitted the nations of the Iroquois confederation, led by the dominant Mohawks, against the Algonquian peoples of the Great Lakes region, supported by the Kingdom of France.
+The Battle of Sorel was part of the Beaver Wars, which pitted the nations of the Haudenosaunee Confederation (Iroquois), led by the dominant Mohawks, against the Algonquian peoples of the Great Lakes region, supported by the Kingdom of France.
 The Beaver Wars continued intermittently for nearly a century, ending with the Great Peace of Montreal in 1701.

 Conflicts

-Before 1603, Champlain had formed an offensive alliance against the Iroquois, and a precedent was set that the French would not trade firearms to the Iroquois.
-He had a commercial rationale: the northern Natives provided the French with valuable furs and the Iroquois, based in present-day New York State, interfered with that trade.
+Before 1603, Champlain had formed an offensive alliance against the Haudenosaunee, and a precedent was set that the French would not trade firearms to the Haudenosaunee.
+He had a commercial rationale: the northern Natives provided the French with valuable furs and the Haudenosaunee, based in present-day New York State, interfered with that trade.

 The transition from a seasonal coastal trade into a permanent interior fur trade was formally marked with the foundation of Quebec City on the St. Lawrence River in 1608 by Samuel de Champlain.
 This settlement marked the beginning of the westward movement of French traders from the first permanent settlement of Tadoussac at the mouth of the Saguenay River on the Gulf of St. Lawrence, up the St. Lawrence River and into the Pays d'en Haut around the Great Lakes.
 What followed in the first half of the 17th century were strategic moves by both the French and the indigenous groups to further their own economic and geopolitical ambitions.

 The first deliberate battle in 1609 was fought at Champlain's initiative.
 Champlain deliberately went along with a war party down Lake Champlain.
 Furthermore, this battle created 150 years of mistrust that poisoned any chances that French-Iroquois alliances would be durable and long lived.
 De Champlain wrote, "I had come with no other intention than to make war".
-In the company of his Huron and Algonkin allies, Champlain and his forces fought a pitched battle with the Mohawk on the shores of Lake Champlain.
-Champlain singlehandedly killed three Iroquois chiefs with an arquebus despite the war chiefs having worn "arrowproof body armor made of plaited sticks".
+In the company of his Wendat and Algonkin allies, Champlain and his forces fought a pitched battle with the Mohawk on the shores of Lake Champlain.
+Champlain singlehandedly killed three Haudenosaunee chiefs with an arquebus despite the war chiefs having worn "arrowproof body armor made of plaited sticks".